Supercolony-net/openbrush-contracts/README.md

 - To **save time** from writing boiler-plate code

 **Which Standard tokens does it provide ?**
-This library features the **trait definition & implementations** of the following Tokens:

 - **Fungible Token** (ERC20 equivalent)
 - **Non-Fongible Token** (ERC721 equivalent)
 - **Multi-Token** (ERC1155 equivalent)